 WE ARE WRHBA

 As an Association, we are invested in bringing insight to public policy decision-makers on matters that affect the residential development and construction industry and its customers.
-Our strong presence benefits members as we work to encourage the government to establish fair and effective policies that impact and contribute to housing affordability and choice for consumers.
-We regularly facilitate discussions between the industry and the federal, provincial, regional, and local governments on matters that affect home ownership in Waterloo Region.
+Our strong presence benefits members as we regularly facilitate discussions between the industry and the federal, provincial, regional, and local governments on matters that affect home ownership in Waterloo Region.

 WRHBA and its members proudly support RenoMark, the industry's mark of excellence for renovators.
 Renovate confidently by using one of our renovator members who has met the criteria to join the program and proudly displays the RenoMark logo with their company.